Bantry House & Gardens, Co Cork

 Parking is available on‑site free of charge.
 The house also offers six B&B rooms in the East Wing for those who wish to stay overnight; these rooms overlook the gardens and can be booked directly through the official website.

-Getting there – The estate is a short drive from Bantry town centre and is well signposted from the N71.
-Public transport options include local bus services to Bantry, followed by a brief taxi ride.
-For cyclists, the surrounding Wild Atlantic Way routes provide scenic approaches.
+Getting there – The estate is a short drive (≈1 km) from Bantry town centre and is well signposted from the N71.
+Public transport options include Bus Éireann route 236 from Cork City to Bantry town centre, followed by a brief taxi ride.
+Cyclists can follow the Wild Atlantic Way routes that pass the demesne.

 Contact & online resources